 "No, sure.
 You know what I mean," he waved her away.

-“You must be fun at parties,” she mumbled.
+"You must be fun at parties," he mumbled.

 The man hooked his feet into her barstool, turned it with the flick of his ankle and forced her to look at him.